tidymodels/recipes/tests/testthat/_snaps/tidy.md

       tidy(trained, id = "id")
     Condition
       Error in `tidy()`:
-      ! object 'trained' not found
+      !
+Supplied `id` not found in the recipe.